theislab/cross_system_integration/tutorials/readme.md

-For a more detailed training suggestions besides the example in the tutorial please see the [readme of the model directory](https://github.com/theislab/cross_system_integration/blob/main/cross_system_integration/readme.md).
+For more detailed training suggestions besides the example in the tutorial please see the [readme of the model directory](https://github.com/theislab/cross_system_integration/blob/main/cross_system_integration/readme.md).